Yuya Kubo (baseball)

-Yuya Kubo (久保 裕也, Kubo Yûya) is a Japanese former professional baseball pitcher who is currently a pitching coach for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
-He has played in NPB for the Yomiuri Giants, Yokohama DeNA BayStars and Eagles.
+Yuya Kubo (久保 裕也, Kubo Yûya) is a Japanese former professional baseball pitcher who is currently the pitching coach for the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
+He played in NPB for the Yomiuri Giants, Yokohama DeNA BayStars, and Golden Eagles.

 Career

 Kubo selected Yomiuri Giants in the 2002 NPB draft.

 On March 28, 2003, Kubo made his NPB debut.

 On November 7, 2020, Kubo announced his retirement, and held press conference.